How to Become a Teacher in New York

 For a list of the New York state registered teacher preparation programs, view the Inventory of Registered Programs provided by the NY Department of Education.
 If you need further guidance, you may consider consulting with a guidance counselor about such programs at one of the approved institutions.

-There alternative pathways to becoming a teacher in New York.
+There are alternative pathways to becoming a teacher in New York.

 Alternative Certification "Transitional B" Program